e271828e/Flight.jl/docs/notes/design/framework_spec.md

 device tasks, so voluntary exit and the [§10.2](#102-loop-scheduling-wait-primitive-yields-thread-budget) liveness heartbeat are run-scoped observables; a device unplugged while stopped surfaces as the next run's `init!` failure, reported by name through (6)'s crash path.

+**The operator interrupt is a stop, not a failure.** Ctrl-C in an interactive session is a control-plane stop command issued by hand: the run completes the current boundary, publishes the final snapshot, takes this tail like any other stop, and ends `stopped` — boundary-consistent, fully serviceable by the [§14](#14-stopped-sim-services) stopped-sim services, resumable by the next `run!` ([§10.6](#106-run-lifecycle-and-partial-advance)).
+It is the escape from a run nothing else can end — deviceless, `t_end = Inf`, empty `stop_on` ([Appendix C](#appendix-c-the-diagnostic-kind-set)'s `UnboundedRun`) — and it needs no entry point of its own: the control plane already carries the stop ([§10.1](#101-control-plane)), and [§13](#13-error-discipline)'s exceptions-are-abnormal doctrine is untouched, being about *model* code, while this is the one exception whose meaning the framework knows.
+**Masking across the boundary is normative**, not an implementation hint.
+An `InterruptException` is delivered asynchronously, so an interrupt landing mid-sweep would destroy the boundary this protocol is built on completing and leave half-written stores ([§13.6](#136-abnormal-shutdown-one-tail-two-entries)) — forcing a choice between `stopped` with dirty stores and a terminal `errored`, and the `stopped`-with-consistent-stores guarantee is exactly what the masking buys.
+The loop therefore masks delivery across the boundary macro-sequence (Julia's `disable_sigint`; a sigatomic counter increment, negligible per frame) and takes the deferred raise at the unmask points — the frame top, where it already consults the control plane ([§10.1](#101-control-plane)), and inside its wait and pause blocks — all boundary-consistent.
+Caught there, it sets the control-plane stop and enters this tail; [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor)'s catch site therefore never sees it.
+A **second interrupt during the tail** collapses the remaining joins immediately — (5)'s abandonment path taken at once, devices still reported by name (`DeviceJoinTimeout`) — and the run still ends `stopped`: escalation shortens the tail, never reclassifies the run.
+It cannot repair (5)'s honest asymmetry either, since nothing can abandon the task `run!` stands on.
+**Interactive-session scope**, stated plainly: outside the REPL, Julia's default (`exit_on_sigint(true)`) kills the process on SIGINT before any of this machinery runs, and the framework flips nothing process-global — unattended runs rely on `t_end` and `stop_on`, as they already must.

 ### 10.5 Scripts and the mid-run mutation doctrine